Types Of Psychological Therapy

 Group therapy

-Group therapy is a treatment for groups of individuals who are all experiencing the same type of mental health condition.
-This approach brings people together in a group setting moderated by a therapist who offers support to the participants and helps make sure the session runs smoothly.
+Group therapy is a psychological treatment for groups of individuals who are all experiencing the same type of mental health condition.
+This therapeutic approach brings people together in a group setting moderated by a therapist who offers support to the participants and helps make sure the session runs smoothly.

 There are many types of group therapy available.

 Group therapy also provides an opportunity for the participants to listen to and learn from the other people in the group.
-Hearing about someone else's challenges can help the participants know that they are not alone in their feelings, and hearing how another person handled a particular situation may give the other participants ideas about how they might approach a similar problem in their own lives.
+Hearing about someone else's challenges can help the participants know that they are not alone in their feelings, and hearing how another person handled their particular situation may give the other participants ideas about how they might approach a similar problem in their own lives.

 iStock/FatCamera